Shan2L/DeepRec_CI/Readme.md

 - `distrib_benchmark`：this module is used to benchmark the Global steps/seconds of specified deepRec package in a distributed environment ,the deepRec package should has ben installed in a docker image using the build module already.

+- `unit_test`: this module is used to do unit test base on specified branch_name and commit_id

 ## How to use

 First of all you should clone the code to the host which you want  to run you code at.